ubccr/ccr-examples/containers/1_Advanced/container-mod/README.md

 	- Application name, version, description, homepage URL
 	- Available programs: Software commands used to trigger certain behaviors (E.g., fds, abaqus, OpenSees, etc.)

-For an example metadata file, please refern to the official `container-mod` [README](https://github.com/TuftsRT/container-mod#how-it-works).
+For an example metadata file, please refer to the official `container-mod` [README](https://github.com/TuftsRT/container-mod#how-it-works).

 4. Once the required information is provided, `container-mod` will execute the necessary Apptainer commands on the image and automatically generate the module file if script finishes successfully.